Kichura/MCWine/README.md

 3. This modpack does not ship with mod menu as most configurations for each mod have been pre-baked. but you can install it regardless,
 4. Some mods will possibly contain bugs that can break this client - If you are sensitive to these issues; You can disable the specific mods to play without them.

+## Modrinth Version

+This modpack is available on modrinth as a lightweight version, but will not ship with all the mods included in this repository; If you wanna check it out anyways then [click here.](https://modrinth.com/modpack/mcwine)

 ## License

 MCWine is licensed under MIT, a free and open-source license.
 For more information, please see the [license file](https://github.com/Kichura/MCWine/blob/Dev/LICENSE).